algorandfoundation/xGov/Proposals/xgov-203.md

 The few legitimate projects that do send links in transaction notes are excluded with a manually curated list.

 WARN..SCAM runs through my private network of nodes through a highly available load balancer.
-The most transactions per hour was recorded on March 27th, 2024: approx. 62,000 sent between 4 and 5 AM UTC.
+The most transactions per hour were recorded on March 27th, 2024: approx. 62,000 sent between 4 and 5 AM UTC.

+The transaction fees so far have been mostly funded by individual community members who responded to a call for donations after the funds I provided were depleted.

 ### Deliverable